INTERNATIONAL JOURNAL OF LAW, GOVERNMENT AND COMMUNICATION (IJLGC)

 https://gaexcellence.com/ijlgc

 <p>The <strong>International Journal of Law, Government and Communication (IJLGC) </strong> is published by <strong>Global Academic Excellence (M) Sdn Bhd (GAE)</strong> to serve academicians a platform of sharing and updating their knowledge and research outputs as well as information within the sphere of law, government and communication. <strong>IJLGC</strong> journal invites researchers, academicians, practitioners and students for the submission of articles either in English or Malay.
 The publication for this refereed journal are <strong>quarterly (March, June, September and December)</strong>.
 The journal aims to publish all quality submission in time to ensure the impact of humanities research quickly conveyed, examined, and disseminated worldwide.
 Simultaneously, it visions to become the benchmark for the research and publications in all the fields of law, government and communication and promote the superior standards globally.
 This journal uses <strong>double</strong>-<strong>blind review</strong>, which means that both the <strong>reviewer</strong> and author identities are concealed from the reviewers, and vice versa, throughout the <strong>review</strong> process.
-To facilitate this, authors need to ensure that their manuscripts are prepared in a way that does not give away their identity.</p>Global Academic Excellence M Sdn Bhden-USINTERNATIONAL JOURNAL OF LAW, GOVERNMENT AND COMMUNICATION (IJLGC)0128-1763THE APPLICATION OF MISREPRESENTATION UNDER SECTION 18 OF THE CONTRACTS ACT 1950 IN MALAYSIAN CASE LAW
+To facilitate this, authors need to ensure that their manuscripts are prepared in a way that does not give away their identity.</p>Global Academic Excellence M Sdn Bhden-USINTERNATIONAL JOURNAL OF LAW, GOVERNMENT AND COMMUNICATION (IJLGC)0128-1763WAQF AS A SUSTAINABLE FINANCING MECHANISM FOR EDUCATION: DEVELOPING A GOVERNANCE AND RESOURCE MANAGEMENT MODEL

 Copyright (c) 2026 INTERNATIONAL JOURNAL OF LAW, GOVERNMENT AND COMMUNICATION (IJLGC)